RSV, flu and COVID-19: How employers can help reduce the spread and improve worker productivity

 - Design a wellbeing program that offers paid sick time for when a worker (or a family member that requires care) is sick

-- For workers that don’t have to work on-site, encourage remote work when sick
+- For workers that don’t have to be on-site, support remote work when sick

 For organizations that rely on hourly workers, a culture like this may be challenging, but COVID-19 proved that organizations could promote a culture of health while remaining competitive.
 Merative teams use data, analytics and industry knowledge to identify health and wellness programs that promote and enhance your organization’s culture of health, leading to a healthy and productive workforce.